grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 Vale lints your current document every time you save your changes.
 The extension reports the linting results in two ways:

 1. In-line edit marks.
-You can hover your mouse cursor over the edit marks to view the vale warnign or error.
+You can hover your mouse cursor over the edit marks to view the vale warning or error.
 1. A full report in the `PROBLEMS` tab.
-Press Ctrl + Shift + M to view the `PROBLEMS` tab.